Rule XI. Disciplinary Proceedings

 (10) To represent the Board in any court proceeding when designated by the Board to do so.

-(11) To argue before this Court the position of the Board, when designated by the Board to do so, in any case in which Bar Counsel disagrees with a report and recommendation of
+(11) To argue before this Court the position of the Board, when designated by the Board to do so, in any case in which Disciplinary Counsel disagrees with a report and recommendation of the Board.

 (b) Review by the Board.
 Because the Executive Attorney is exercising the delegated authority of the Board, any decision or action by the Executive Attorney shall be subject to review by the Board in its discretion.